amazingrando/kss-exploration/README.md

 ```
 * Great now I can create `demo.buttons` and `demo.typography`.
 * Render the style guide ... and buttons comes before typography, but I think that typography should come first.
 * You work with Drupal, so you'll be familiar with the concept of Weight. -10 needs to eat a cheesburger and 10 is John Candy.
+This lets us sort by Weight, then by Alpha.

 ```
 // Buttons
 //